filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 Users can insert tags by typing `{{` to search, or by using the "merge tags" tool in the toolbar, which opens a panel of available tags for easy insertion.

-#### Extending the rich editor
+#### Extending the Rich editor

-You can [extend the Rich Editor](../docs/4.x/forms/rich-editor#extending-the-rich-editor) in Filament by creating custom plugins.
+You can [extend the Rich editor](../docs/4.x/forms/rich-editor#extending-the-rich-editor) in Filament by creating custom plugins.
 These plugins let you add your own [TipTap extensions](https://tiptap.dev/docs/editor/core-concepts/extensions), toolbar buttons, and rendering behavior.

 ### Slider

-The [slider component](../docs/4.x/forms/slider) lets users select one or more numeric values by dragging a handle along a track — ideal for inputs like ranges, ratings, or percentages.
+The [Slider component](../docs/4.x/forms/slider) lets users select one or more numeric values by dragging a handle along a track — ideal for inputs like ranges, ratings, or percentages.

 ### Code editor

-The [code editor component](../docs/4.x/forms/code-editor) lets users write and edit code directly in the interface.
+The [Code editor component](../docs/4.x/forms/code-editor) lets users write and edit code directly in the interface.
 It supports common languages including `HTML`, `CSS`, `JavaScript`, `PHP`, and `JSON`.

 ### Table repeaters